 In 1990, roughly one third of the cases filed in this district were either personal injury or contract matters.
 (Of the 4,107 cases instituted that year, 618 were contract and 754 were personal injury.)
-These cases comprise a large portion of the workload and are affected most by the habits of the attorneys and the management practices of the judges.
+These cases comprise a large portion of the workload, and are affected most by the habits of the attorneys and the management practices of the judges.
 Various commentators have theorized that simple tort and contract matters respond best to judicial control, including tracking.
-Since little or no tracking is in use in this district, it is impossible to support the theory on the basis of the statistics currently available in this district.
-However, approximately 90% of these cases are settled without a full trial, 32% are resolved before a pretrial conference, 32% are resolved after a pretrial conference, and the balance are settled at or during the trial.
-The critical question, of course, is whether the consistent application of a range of management techniques by all of the district's judges substantially would reduce the period from institution of the suit to settlement.
+Approximately 90% of these cases are settled without a full trial, 32% are resolved before a pretrial conference, 32% are resolved after a pretrial conference, and the balance are settled at or during the trial.